 - In some cases you will have to register the death.
 Call in to your local council or neighbourhood office or even hospital to find out what the procedure is for you.
 Once you have the death certificate, be sure to store it in a safe place.

 - Get to a funeral home as soon as possible to secure a package and date for the funeral etc. It is advisable to take a good friend with you and perhaps a notebook to record certain details (your mind has a way of being fuzzy and some details that you chose or decided on will somehow slip you!)
 The expenses for the funeral will seem like a major shock so be prepared, especially if you haven’t planned a funeral before.
 I’ve heard that you can actually get a deal where the funeral is carried out at an agreed price and you pay in monthly instalments later.
 You will be asked about whether you prefer a burial or cremation, how you want your loved one to be dressed, whether you want the coffin to be opened at the funeral service etc. Some funeral homes also include the cost of the funeral program in the package.
+If you opt for a cremation, places like Safe Passage provide beautiful cremation urns to memorialise your loved one as well.

 - Get to your church or other religious place to secure the time and date of the service and also someone to help you with an outline of the order of service etc.